From Tibet to the 'Nine Dragons', Vietnam's Mekong Delta is losing sand

 Singapore’s Ministry of National Development said in a statement emailed to Reuters the city state imports sand on a commercial basis from various countries.
 “We have stringent controls to ensure that suppliers obtain sand in accordance with the source country’s laws and regulations,” it said.

-Regional officials in southwest China’s Yunnan province have defended the building of dams on the Mekong there as “fully legally compliant”. [nL4N1QP3U1]
+Regional officials in southwest China’s Yunnan province have defended the building of dams on the Mekong there as “fully legally compliant”.

 Downstream, however, the problem is made worse by thieves who illegally mine for sand, usually at night.